maliput/maliput_documentation/docs/getting_started.rst

 Loading a RoadNetwork
 ---------------------

-The `maliput::api::RoadNetwork` is the main entry point to the library.
-It is used to load a road network from a backend.
+The `maliput::api::RoadNetwork` is the main entity from a hierarchical point of view point.
+It aggregates everything pertaining to `Maliput`.
-Once the it is loaded, you can access its elements:
+Once a road network is loaded, you can access its elements:

 * `maliput::api::RoadGeometry`_: Provides several geometric queries making focus on the road surface and semantic of lanes.
 * `maliput::api::IntersectionBook`_: Provides information about the intersections in the road network.